 - The number of consumers that use live chat over phone and email support have increased by 50% since 2012 (Forrester)

-It turns out customers really do want chatbots in 2020.
-The above five stats paint a really telling story that shows AI chat is here to stay.
-Consumers are frequently looking for better, faster experiences.
-Chatbots are emerging as the go-to technology to satisfy customers at scale.
+It turns out customers really do want chatbots in 2022.
+The above five chatbot stats paint a really telling story that shows AI chat is here to stay.
+Consumers are frequently looking for better, faster experiences and quick answers.
+Customer support chatbots are emerging as the go-to technology to satisfy customers at scale.

 - In 2020, organizations report a reduction of up to 70% in call, chat and/or email inquiries after implementing a chatbot or virtual customer assistant (Gartner 2)